henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 <img src="our-CDN-noDNS.png" title="Video CDN in assignment 2" alt="" width="330" height="111"/>

-You'll write the gray-shaded components (the proxy) in the figure above.
+In the figure above, you'll write the gray-shaded components (the proxy).

 **Browser.** You'll use an off-the-shelf web browser (Firefox) to play videos served by your CDN (via your proxy).